ultimate271/notes/martin/storm02Jaime01.md

 The woman turned red.
 "We have graves to dig."
 She went to climb the tree.

+## Before they can bury the prostitutes, ser Robin gives chase to them, and at the clever maneuvering of Brienne, they escape capture

+### As they are lowering the corpses, they spot sails in the distance, and swiftly give flight
 The lower limbs of the oak were big enough for her to stand upon once she’d gotten up the trunk.
 She walked amongst the leaves, dagger in hand, cutting down the corpses.
 Flies swarmed around the bodies as they fell, and the stench